Is Hand Sanitizer Safe?

 - Make your own on-the-go hand sanitizer.
 Get a little bit of dish soap (preferably fragrance and triclosan-free), add water, shake and you have your cleaner.
 Bring along some napkins and paper towels and you can clean your hands and other objects like toys, car steering-wheels, and anything else you might need to clean on the go.

 - Use a hand-sanitizer with completely readable ingredients.
 That is, ingredients that you can readily identify without being a chemistry major.
-You'll be doing yourself a favor and on the Skin Deep Database, use one that ranks as "0" (the lower the better) in terms of health and environmental concerns.
+You'll be doing yourself a favor.
+Use the Skin Deep Database, and find ingredients that rank as close to "0" as possible (the lower the better).